Head Injury Compensation Calculator

-Please note, the figures above are intended to serve as a guide only.
+Please note, the figures above are only a guide.
 To gain a thorough understanding of how much compensation you may be entitled to, it is important to speak to a specialist head injury solicitor.

 The serious injury team at Jefferies are ready to help you.
 Call us today for a confidential, no-obligation conversation about your injury on 0800 342 3206.
 Alternatively, contact us online and a member of our team will call you back at a time that suits you.